precisely/rapids-active-doc/README.md

 ## Usage
 Active doc stores hierarchical data, accessible by `set-data!` and `get-data`.
 The `add-actions` and `remove-actions` methods allow detecting changes to the data and acting on them.
 The `monitor-doc` macro uses these methods to detect and handle changes made by other runs within a body of code.

+Note that since the active doc is in fact a rapids Run, the `set-index!` method may be used with it.

 ### Example
 ```clojure
 (ns myns